Krenovate-Solutions-Pvt-Ltd/CFI/docs/Single-Subscription.md

 The selected image is displayed on the respective product card.

 -   Click -> Select/Replace Image to choose an image.
-This is how the card image is displayed on the homepage:

 ####    **Product Card Description**

 In this field, mention the number of classes.
-It will be displayed on the product card as below:

 ####    **Product Card Top Tab**

 This is the text that is displayed as a small tab on the top of the product card.
-Enter the text in the below field:

 ####    **Product Card Button**